SimonGoring/neotomadb-manual/tables_publications.rst

 | Suffix                          | Text           |      |                |
 +---------------------------------+----------------+------+----------------+

-**EditorID (Primary Key)** An arbitrary Editor identification number.
+**EditorID (Primary Key)**
+  An arbitrary Editor identification number.

-**PublicationID (Foreign Key)** Publication identification number.
+**PublicationID (Foreign Key)**
-Field links to the `Publications <#_Table:_Publications>`__ table.
+  Publication identification number.
+Field links to the :ref:`Publications` table.

+**EditorOrder**
-**EditorOrder** Ordinal number for the position in which the editor’s name appears in the publication’s author list.
+  Ordinal number for the position in which the editor’s name appears in the publication’s author list.

+**FamilyName**
-**FamilyName** Family name of editor
+  Family name of editor

+**Initials**
-**Initials** Initials of editor’s given names
+  Initials of editor’s given names

+**Suffix**
-**Suffix** Authors suffix (e.g. «Jr.»)
+	Authors suffix (e.g. «Jr.»)

+.. _Publications:

 Publications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores publication or bibliographic data.
-The table is
-designed with fields for bibliographic data so that bibliographies can
-be formatted in different styles and potentially exported to
-bibliographic software such EndNote®.
-In the constituent databases that
-were originally merged into Neotoma, bibliographic entries were not
-parsed into separate fields, but rather were stored as free-form text.
+The table is designed with fields for bibliographic data so that bibliographies can be formatted in different styles and potentially exported to bibliographic software such EndNote®.
+In the constituent databases that were originally merged into Neotoma, bibliographic entries were not parsed into separate fields, but rather were stored as free-form text.

-Because complete parsing of these thousands of legacy bibliographic
-entries into individual fields would have been prohibitively time
-consuming, the existing bibliographic data were ingested “as is” with a
-PubTypeID = Other.
-However, for legacy publications, the year of
-publication was added to the Year field, and authors were parsed into
-the `PublicationAuthors <#_Table:_PublicationAuthors>`__ table and added
-to the `Contacts <#_Table:_Contacts>`__ table.
-In addition, some global
-changes were made.
-For example, «Pp.» was changed to «Pages», «Ed.» to
-«Editor», and «Eds.» to «Editors».
-Also for FAUNMAP entries, abbreviated
-journal names were changed to fully spelled out names.
+Because complete parsing of these thousands of legacy bibliographic entries into individual fields would have been prohibitively time consuming, the existing bibliographic data were ingested “as is” with a PubTypeID = Other.
+However, for legacy publications, the year of publication was added to the Year field, and authors were parsed into the :ref:`PublicationAuthors` table and added to the :ref:`Contacts` table.
+In addition, some global changes were made.
+For example, «Pp.» was changed to «Pages», «Ed.» to «Editor», and «Eds.» to «Editors».
+Also for FAUNMAP entries, abbreviated journal names were changed to fully spelled out names.

-The merged databases used different bibliographic styles, and data entry
-personnel working on the same database sometimes followed different
-conventions.
-Consequently, the current bibliographic entries are not
-stylistically uniform.
-Eventually, the legacy bibliographic data will be
-parsed into separate fields.
+The merged databases used different bibliographic styles, and data entry personnel working on the same database sometimes followed different conventions.
+Consequently, the current bibliographic entries are not stylistically uniform.
+Eventually, the legacy bibliographic data will be parsed into separate fields.

-The Publications table has fields to accommodate a number of different
-types of publications.
-Some fields contain different kinds of data for
-different kinds of publications.
-For example, the BookTitle field stores
-the titles of books, but stores the journal name for journal articles.
-The Publisher field stores the name of the publisher for books, but the
-name of the university for theses and dissertations.
+The Publications table has fields to accommodate a number of different types of publications.
+Some fields contain different kinds of data for different kinds of publications.
+For example, the BookTitle field stores the titles of books, but stores the journal name for journal articles.
+The Publisher field stores the name of the publisher for books, but the name of the university for theses and dissertations.

-Authors are stored in the
-`PublicationAuthors <#_Table:_PublicationAuthors>`__ table.
-Editors are
-also stored in the `PublicationAuthors <#_Table:_PublicationAuthors>`__
-table if the entire publication is cited.
-The
-`PublicationAuthors <#_Table:_PublicationAuthors>`__ table has a
-ContactID field, which links to the `Contacts <#_Table:_Contacts>`__
-table, where full names and contact information is stored for authors
-and editors.
-The PubTypeID «Authored Book» or «Edited Book» indicates
-whether the PublicationAuathors records are authors or editors.
-If a
-book chapter or section is the primary bibliographic entry, then the
-book editors are stored in the
-`PublicationEditors <#_Table:_PublicationEditors>`__ table, which does
-not have a ContactID field.
+Authors are stored in the :ref:`PublicationAuthors` table.
+Editors are also stored in the :ref:`PublicationAuthors` table if the entire publication is cited.
+The :ref:`PublicationAuthors` table has a ContactID field, which links to the :ref:`Contacts` table, where full names and contact information is stored for authors and editors.
+The PubTypeID «Authored Book» or «Edited Book» indicates whether the PublicationAuathors records are authors or editors.
+If a book chapter or section is the primary bibliographic entry, then the book editors are stored in the :ref:`PublicationEditors` table, which does not have a ContactID field.

 +---------------------------+----------------+------+--------------------+
 | **Table: Publications**                                                |